-NOTE 4 - LEGAL PROCEEDINGS (CONT'D)
+NOTE 4 - LEGAL PROCEEDINGS

-On or about July 11, 1996, CRYO-CELL filed suit in San Francisco Superior Court against the University of Arizona, Dr. David Harris and Cord Blood Registry, Inc. (CBR).
+Superior Court against the University of Arizona, Dr. David Harris and Cord Blood Registry, Inc. (CBR).
 The suit claimed breach of contract and other related business torts.
 After settlement discussions were unproductive, the University of Arizona counter-sued CRYO-CELL for breach of contract and negligent misrepresentation on March 27, 1997.